Factbox: Countries weigh 'mix and match' COVID-19 vaccines

 VIETNAM

-(Reporting by Federico Maccioni; Editing by Raissa Kasolowsky, Gareth Jones nd Nick Macfie)
+(Reporting by Federico Maccioni; Editing by Gareth Jones, Nick Macfie, Barbara Lewis)